What you can do with self-confidence

 1. Set Some Self Confidence Building Tasks for Yourself

 Every night, think of one task that you will take on tomorrow that will stretch you just a bit.
 Maybe you’ll start up a short conversation with that cute guy or girl you’ve been eyeing from afar; perhaps you’ll set a personal budget that you know you need; or, even though you are an introvert, you will pose a solution for an issue at work that you have been thinking about.
-Now sit back and picture in your mind you doing exactly that.
+Now sit back and picture in your mind you do exactly that.

 What will you say?
 Practice it.
 See yourself at your kitchen table with paper and pencil developing that budget.
 You’ll be ready to tackle that challenge.
 And with each of these small tasks you accomplish, your confidence will build.